redbadger/crux/docs/src/part-1/shell/ios/index.md

 The core built, including the FFI and the extra CLI binary, which was then called to generate Swift code, and that was then packaged as a Swift package.
 You can look at the `generated` directory, and you'll see two Swift packages - `Shared` and `App`, just like we asked in `project.yml`.
-The `Shared` package has all the generated FFI code for our FFI bindings, and the `App` package has the key types we will need.
+The `Shared` package has our app as a static lib and all the generated FFI code for our FFI bindings, and the `App` package has the key types we will need.

 No need to spend much time in here, but this is all the low-level glue code sorted out.
 Now we need to actually build some UI and we can run our app.